ElementsProject/lightning/doc/lightning-plugin.7.md

 action has to be taken.

 The *start* command takes a path as the first parameter and will load the plugin available from this path.
+The path can be a full path to a plugin or a relative path to a plugin that is located in or below the default plugins directory.
 Any additional parameters are passed to the plugin.
 It will wait for the plugin to complete the handshake with `lightningd` for 20 seconds at the most.

 The *stop* command takes a plugin name as parameter.
 It will kill and unload the specified plugin.